arthurprevot/yaetos/README.md

     python jobs/examples/ex4_dependency4_job.py --dependencies

 It will run all 3 dependencies defined in [the jobs_metadata registry](conf/jobs_metadata.yml#L57-L87).
 There are other examples in [jobs/examples/](jobs/examples/).

+To explore jobs in jupyter notebooks:

+    yaetos launch_docker_jupyter  # from the host OS
+		# open a browser on the host OS, and go to `http://localhost:8888/tree/notebooks`
+		# navigate to sample notebooks, such as [inspect_ex4_dependencies4_job.ipynb](notebooks/inspect_ex4_dependencies4_job.ipynb)

 ## Development Flow